American Rescue Plan Act: Workforce Surveys

 September 1 – October 31, 2022

-Wisconsin and five other states participated in the National Core Indicators Aging and Physically Disabled (NCI-AD) pilot staff stability survey.
-We surveyed agencies that serve older adults and people with physical disabilities to learn how to improve the quality and stability of their direct care service workforce.
+Wisconsin and five other states participated in the NCI-AD pilot staff stability survey.
+Agencies that serve older adults and people with physical disabilities were surveyed to learn how to improve the quality and stability of their direct care service workforce.

 The 274 agencies that completed the entire pilot survey received incentive payments between $250 to $1,000, with a total payout of $81,250.

-Lessons learned from the pilot will be applied to launch a survey available to all states in 2023.
+Lessons learned from the pilot were applied to the survey launched in 2023 to all states.

 State data at a glance